swarve/ayearlessordinary.com/_posts/2015-05-07-san-cristobal-guatemala.md

 ## San Marcos, Lake Atitlan

-From San Cristobal we embarked on a 13 hour shuttle journey crossing the border into Guatemala where we eventaully arrived (after a <a href="http://en.wikipedia.org/wiki/Launch_%28boat%29" target"_blank">lancha boat</a> across the lake) at San Marcos la Laguna on Lago Atitlan where we stayed for a relaxing 5 days.
+From San Cristobal we embarked on a 13 hour shuttle journey crossing the border into Guatemala where we eventaully arrived (after a <a href="http://en.wikipedia.org/wiki/Launch_(boat)" target="_blank">lancha boat</a> across the lake) at San Marcos la Laguna on Lago Atitlan where we stayed for a relaxing 5 days.

 We stayed away for the crowds up on a hill with a view of the lake, amongst avocado trees and local Mayan families.